-However, an unverified statement received by Techpoint Africa stated that D.O has only travelled outside of Lagos State, Nigeria once, to Accra, Ghana, in pursuance of Kloud Commerce's aspirations.
+However, according to an unverified statement received by Techpoint Africa, D.O "only travelled outside of Lagos State, Nigeria once, to Accra, Ghana, in pursuance of Kloud Commerce's aspirations".

-It adds that the allegations were unfounded rumours that a SAFE investor was spreading because of disagreements during the recapitalisation negotiations.
+It adds that the allegations are unfounded rumours that a SAFE investor was spreading because of disagreements during the recapitalisation negotiations.